Engineering Works

 We welcome your feedback and complaints as an opportunity to learn and help us to be better at what we do, with a key focus on safety related issues, as well as accessibility complaints.
 Our Complaints Handling Procedure can be found here.
 There are multiple ways that you can contact Lumo, which can be found at Lumo Railhelp.
 You can also find an FAQ section on our website (Lumo Help).
 This page is regularly updated thanks to your feedback and is there to help you easily resolve your concerns.

-The number of complaint cases closed during the period:
+The number of complaint cases closed during the period saw the following change:

-We saw a decrease of 0.91 days on the average to close claims within the period.
+We saw an increase of 2.43 days on the average to close claims within the period compared to the previous year.

-Top Five categories’ of 2023/24 complaints received during 1 April - 31 March compared to the same category the previous year.
+Our top five categories’ of 2023/24 complaints received during 1 April - 31 March compared with the top five for the following year were as follows:

 Complaint Category Number of complaints